Heartburn and Acid Reflux

 Reflux symptoms can range from mild to severe as early as the first trimester.
 Therefore, it is assessed that reflux that occurs early in pregnancy can cause, contribute to, or exacerbate nausea and vomiting of pregnancy.
 Women may not recognize this as a possible contributor because they may not be feeling the tell-tale sign of heartburn.
 Further, reflux can cause nausea and vomiting in non-pregnant individuals.

 Additionally, reflux can cause foods to taste differently, exacerbating aversions that can lead to nausea.
 It can also lead to irritation of the upper esophagus and more easily trigger the gag reflex leading to gagging and/or vomiting.
+However, reflux appears to most significantly impact the ability to sleep.

-Reflux symptoms disappear postpartum, as hormone levels return to normal and the uterus shrinks back into the pelvic cavity.
+For most women, reflux symptoms disappear postpartum, as hormone levels return to normal and the uterus shrinks back into the pelvic cavity.

-Symptoms have no adverse, long-term effects during pregnancy other than short-term discomfort.
+Fortunately, symptoms have no adverse, long-term effects during pregnancy other than short-term discomfort.
 Severe complications are rare due to the shorter time frame in which women are affected; damage to the esophagus as a result of reflux takes years.

 Women should also: